AdriVanHoudt/Hapi-Boombox/README.md

     * `path`, `query`, `method`, `payload`, `headers`, `request.info`, `credentials`
         * `credentials`: if present this will be an object that includes 2 properties from `request.auth.credentials`.
             * `id`.
             * These are properties required by the author for his project.
-If you want more or something custumizable make an issue or PR.
+If you want more or something customizable make an issue or PR.

 ## Test
 100% test coverage!
 Also look in the tests for more examples.

 ## Notes
-Personally I use this in a Hapi server to use generic keys as errors in my code but to give the end user a decent error message and to easily match errors with the right error code.
+Personally I use this in a hapi server to use generic keys as errors in my code but to give the end user a decent error message and to easily match errors with the right error code.
 Maybe in the future this can also return localized errors.